 You may have identified that your organization needs to increase its IT resources.
-Maybe you’ve never had an IT team before and have grown to a point where you need dependable support.
-Maybe you already have a small team, but they need additional resources.
+Maybe you’ve never had an IT team before and have grown to a point where you need dependable support or you already have a small team, but they need additional resources.

-Understanding the reasons for using Managed IT Services can shine a light on determining whether what they offer is the right fit for your organization’s needs.
+Understanding the reasons for using Managed IT Services can shine a light on determining whether what is offer is the right fit for your organization’s needs.
 Here are six benefits of Managed IT Services:

 1. Serving as an organization’s whole IT team, or support an existing IT team

-Some organizations are too small hire a full-time IT person.
+Some organizations are too small to hire a full-time IT person.
 Others are large enough to have one or several people on the IT team, but they need additional help keeping systems running.
-Managed IT can serve as an organization’s help desk, provide resources to keep routine maintenance on track, keep an organization’s cybersecurity in-check and more.

 2. Expert, professional support from a whole team, not just one person